Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Accessibility and the Law

-• Americans with disabilities act: This law states that all the domains like public buildings, schools and organizations should make the technology accessible to everyone.
+• Americans with Disabilities Act: This law states that all domains like public buildings, schools and organizations should make technology accessible to everyone.

-• Rehabilitation Act, section 504 and section 508: Section 504 accommodates all people with disabilities to access workplace, education & other organization and section 508 accommodates access to technology.
+• The Rehabilitation Act, section 504 and section 508: Section 504 accommodates all people with disabilities to access the workplace, education & other organization and section 508 accommodates access to technology.

-• Web content accessibility guidelines: These guidelines suggest the ways that can help to improve the accessibility of a website.
+• Web content accessibility guidelines: These guidelines suggest ways that can help improve the accessibility of a website.

 Recommended Tool